ryuzakijebi/FPT/Unit01 - Java Core/Assignment 1.md

 }
 ```
 ![output](img/1.1.png)
-In this example, num1 and num2 are value types (primitive data types).
+In this example, num1 and num2 are value types.
 When num2 is assigned the value of num1, a copy of the value is made.
 Therefore, modifying num2 does not affect the original value of num1.

 #
 ### Reference Types